mwmarkman/Langlois-scIAV-analysis/Mutation_Burden/README.md

-# Langlois-scIAV-analysis
+# Influenza Mutation Bureden Analysis
-Files and descriptions of analysis performed for the Langlois lab in analyzing single-cycle IAV RNA-sequencing data.
+Steps and scripts used for analyzing mutation rate in scIAV RNA-sequencing.

-You can see two directories detailing the two methodologies that were used in the analysis.
+The steps are as folows:

 	1) Differential expression analysis

 	2) Influenza mutation burden analysis